-- the scheme.

-- Close residents.

-• Distinct landscape areas introduced to bring variety into

-• The 'Garden Link' is a public landscaped space which provides a connection through the development.

-• The trees on the green will be retained.

-• The 'Podium' and 'Courtyard' spaces between buildings will provide private / semi-private amenity space for Ham
+- Distinct landscape areas introduced to bring variety into the scheme. - The 'Garden Link' is a public landscaped space which provides a connection through the development. - The trees on the green will be retained. - The 'Podium' and 'Courtyard' spaces between buildings will provide private / semi-private amenity space for Ham Close residents.